lmEshoo/i2c/README.md

 # i2c
-/bananas2 : this is lab1 of the ece 431 hook up tempreture sensor to spartan 3E fpga and show it on lcd
+[/bananas2](https://github.com/lmEshoo/i2c/tree/master/bananas2) : In this lab we used I²C (Inter-Integrated Circuit) to communicate with MPC9808 temperature sensor, display the value on the Spartan 3E’s LCD